FrankerFaceZ/Add-Ons/src/brcm/README.md

 displayed on the menu, for example a function with key `open_in_new_tab` will be displayed as `Open in new Tab`.
-The function takes an argument `brc` which is the current instance of the ffz-brc addon class as well as a `values` object which-in the case of chat-contains the clicked user, their id, the room of which the chat was sent in and the room id.
+The function takes an argument `brc` which is the current instance of the brcm addon class as well as a `values` object which-in the case of chat-contains the clicked user, their id, the room of which the chat was sent in and the room id.